lpjohannesson/full-stack-demo/README.md

 ## Running the app
 - Backend: Run the "create_database.bat" file to create the database, then "dotnet run"
-- Frontend: "npm run start"
+- Frontend: "npm install" and "npm run dev"